-Digital tools offer a variety of solutions to help organizations drive employee engagement.
-The right tool for the job can increase productivity, communication, and collaboration.
-But with so many options available, it can be difficult to decide which tool is best for your company.
+Digital tools can help organizations drive employee engagement through communication and collaboration.
+But with so many options available, it can be difficult to decide which tool is best.

 There are a number of different tools that can support employee engagement across different business needs and engagement goals.
 Some key categories of employee engagement tools include: